rameerez/api_keys/README.md

 end
 ```

-You can get as granular with your scopes as you'd like, think for example AWS-like strings of the form: `"s3:GetObject"` – this is all up to you!
-We recommend sticking to simple verbs ("read", "write") or "resource:action", though.
+You can get as granular with your scopes as you'd like, think for example AWS-like strings of the form: `"s3:GetObject"` – how you set this up is up to you!
+Scopes take any string: we recommend sticking to simple verbs (`"read"`, `"write"`) or `"resource:action"` (case-sensitive!)

 You can check if an API key is allowed to do actions by checking its scopes:
 ```ruby